 r.
 Immunity boost injections.
 If you are on one of the chemo drugs that requires you to have one, or daily, immunity boosting injections then these can cause what my chemo nurses called, “flu like symptoms”.
 For a few days I had an aching lower back, aching limbs, sensitive skin to touch, headaches and a general flu-y type feeling.
 So I was told to rest, drink plenty of fluids and go for a gentle walk.

 A helpful online resource with more information on side effects generally is the Breast Cancer now website.

 The Cancer Research UK website has an excellent resource which lists each of the breast cancer chemotherapy drugs and provides information on common, occasional and rare side effects and what to do if you have them.
 Bookmark this page or print it out.
 It is is something that you can refer back to over the course of your treatment.
 But remember to call you chemo team with any concerns.

 The Cancer Research UK website also has a list of possible side effects of cancer treatment in general and how to alleviate them (bear in mind that this list covers treatment for all types of cancers so some will not be common for breast cancer treatment).

-Other excellent resources are the nurse helplines on the Macmillan and Breast Cancer Care websites.
+Other excellent resources are the nurse helplines on the Macmillan and Breast Cancer Now websites.
 You can call up and chat to a nurse.
 I spoke to their nurses a few times and they were really lovely and helpful.